 These days, I catch myself during workouts or meal prepping thinking, “Oh, this would make a good addition to my Instagram story.”
 These moments used to be my Me Time.
 I didn’t think about other things during my workouts or while cooking except for how personally satisfying those activities are to me, and how much value they add to my life.
 Hm.
 That’s something to consider.

 So, did you think about it?
 Do you really let yourself rest?
 I know, it’s hard.
 I struggle with it, too.
 We live in a society that places insanely high value on productivity.
 It’s easy to get caught up in the hype.
 But I know the hype is just part of a mindset, and to me, that is good news.
 Because a mindset can be changed!
 Here’s something I’ve really found helpful (from Pinterest, of course) that may resonate with you:

 Rest is just as valuable as an accomplishment as Getting Shit Done, and you need rest to carry on being your amazing self.
 Give yourself the gift of rest.

 Interested in having yours truly create a guest blog post for your health-focused blog or website?
 I love writing health-and-wellness content that educates and informs.
-Head on over to my Work With Me page to fill out the form and tell me a little about yourself and the purpose of the content you need.
+Head on over to my Content Services page to fill out the form and tell me a little about yourself and the purpose of the content you need.
 Can’t wait to talk with you!